iot-uoe/webdev/pages/pages-root-folder/index.md

   title: "Who is it for?"
 #  url: ''
 #  image: ''
-  text: 'The service is a shared resource, open to a wide range of innovation partners and to support research and teaching within the University,  '
+  text: 'The IoT Service is a shared resource, open to a wide range of innovation partners and available to support research and teaching within the University.'
 #
 # Use the call for action to show a button on the frontpage
 #